 Terms and Conditions for Diploma in Dental Nursing

-Course Title: E-Learning Course Diploma in Dental Nursing
+Course Title: Online Course Diploma in Dental Nursing

 Duration of Centre support and Re-sit Policy

-The total period of learning support from Harriet Ellis Training & Recruitment Group is 24 months.
-The 24 month period of support will begin from the date of your online Registration.
+The total period of learning support from Harriet Ellis Training Solutions is 12 months or leading up to the set of examinations.
+The 12 month period of support will begin from the date of your online Registration.

 The NEBDN exam structure is split into 2 parts i.e. Theory and Practical.
 A student must pass the Theory part first in order to be automatically entered into the Practical Assessment, which normally takes place 2 months after your Theory exam.